 I had exactly that happen to this blog back when this post went viral on Facebook.

 Most of my blog posts end up getting anywhere from a couple of hundred to a few thousand Facebook social shares, but that post ended up getting over a quarter of a million shares in the span of a week!

 During that “viral week” my blog’s traffic increased to the point where even my already beefy VPS server couldn’t handle it.
 I ended up having to bump my VPS hosting plan up to a higher tier.

 As usually happens when a post goes viral, things calmed down in a little over a week when the massive traffic level began to subside.
 Before long things were more or less back to normal, but I’m happy to say that a large portion of that extra traffic decided to hang around.

 When all was said and done the number of unique daily visitors to RicksDailyTips ended up staying about 30% higher than what it was before that one post went viral.

 In short, having this blog hosted on a great server saved my bacon.

-My bottom line recommendation is this Carrie: I strongly recommend that you either switch from your shared hosting plan to a more capable plan with your current web host or try a shared hosting plan with a top-rated hosting company.
+My bottom line recommendation is this Carrie: I strongly recommend that you switch from your shared hosting plan to a more capable plan with either your current web host or with another top-rated hosting company.